 What a power-packed chapter!
-Here's a quick overview--Jesus sends out the Twelve with power, Herod tries to see Jesus, Jesus feeds the 5000, Peter's confession, the first two of three predictions of Jesus' passion and death, the Transfiguration, Jesus heals a boy with an evil spirit, the disciples argue about greatness, Jesus resolutely sets out for Jerusalem and his crucifixion, and some Samaritans reject Jesus' visit to their village.
+Here's a quick overview -- Jesus sends out the Twelve with power, Herod tries to see Jesus, Jesus feeds the 5000, Peter's confession, the first two of three predictions of Jesus' suffering and death, the Transfiguration, Jesus heals a boy with an evil spirit, the disciples argue about greatness, Jesus resolutely sets out for Jerusalem and his crucifixion, and some Samaritans reject Jesus' visit to their village.
 How do we sort it out?

-A key thought to help us tie things together is from the last section.
-Even after Jesus' identity is firmly established, still an important question remains.
+A key thought to help us tie things together is found in the last section of the chapter.
+Even after Jesus' identity is firmly established, an important question yet remains.
 Who will be a follower of Jesus?
 Some would follow but find the price too high.
 Some are distracted with personal desires and priorities.
 Some cannot let go completely of family and possessions and the obligations and rhythms of daily life.
 For many of us in cultures and societies of the Western World, following Jesus has become very easy (too easy?).
-It seems the temptation to "look back" is never complete erased.
-Again and again, we as Christians are tempted to look lookingly at the world.
-Some even to try to integrate Christianity into a secular world.
+The temptation to "look back" is ever present -- never complete erased.
+Again and again, Christians are tempted to look lookingly at the world.
+Some even to try to integrate their Christian lives into a secular world.
 Jesus says, "It won't work!"

-When have you been tempted to "look back"?
-Have you ever committed to something for the Lord or in the church, and then changed your mind and withdrawn from the project?
+When have you been tempted to "look back?"
+Have you ever committed yourself to something for the Lord or in the church, and then changed your mind and withdrawn from the project?
 Why?
 What does this verse say to such situations?
 Have you ever started and then stopped?
 Why?
-What doese Jesus think about "looking back," based on these verses?
+What does Jesus think about "looking back," based on these verses?

 Heavenly Father, we marvel at the commitment of Jesus who went forward in your will and plan, knowing what was awaiting him.
-He himself predicted his death to his followers.
+He himself predicted his death.
 He purposefully, resolutely, determinedly set out for Jerusalem, even with the end in sight.
 Help us to appreciate and imitate such commitment.
-We pray for your help as we count the cost and commit to follow Jesus--regardless.
+We pray for your help as we count the cost and commit to follow Jesus -- regardless.
 In Jesus' name we ask this, Amen.